quicksilver/RemoteHosts-qsplugin/README.markdown

 The plug-in scans for items on each host's line that look like this: `key:value`.
 All such data will be stored along with the host in Quicksilver's catalog, but there are currently only three that will affect its behavior.

-  * ostype: OS type should be a short, generic word, like "solaris", "linux", "windows", etc. Currently, the only real distinction is between "windows" and everything else.
+  * `ostype`: OS type should be a short, generic word, like "solaris", "linux", "windows", etc. Currently, the only real distinction is between "windows" and everything else.
 Windows hosts get a different default icon and certain actions don't appear.
 Default icons for additional OS types may be added in the future.
-  * icon: You can specify an icon to use for a host if you don't like its default.
+  * `icon`: You can specify an icon to use for a host if you don't like its default.
-  * lom: The Lights-Out Management address will only apply to fancy, rack-mounted servers that provide some sort of network-based LOM.
+  * `lom`: The Lights-Out Management address will only apply to fancy, rack-mounted servers that provide some sort of network-based LOM.
 If you don't know what this means, you probably don't need to worry about it.
 The information itself should be an IP address, hostname, or FQDN for the system's LOM interface.

 #### Tips ####